Hydrogen sulfide: Suicides

+In 2024, Lucy-Bleu Knight, stepdaughter of famed musician Slash, also used H2S ingestion to commit suicide.

 Hydrogen sulfide in the natural environment

 Microbial: The sulfur cycle

 Hydrogen sulfide is a central participant in the sulfur cycle, the biogeochemical cycle of sulfur on Earth.

 In the absence of oxygen, sulfur-reducing and sulfate-reducing bacteria derive energy from oxidizing hydrogen or organic molecules by reducing elemental sulfur or sulfate to hydrogen sulfide.
 Other bacteria liberate hydrogen sulfide from sulfur-containing amino acids; this gives rise to the odor of rotten eggs and contributes to the odor of flatulence.

 As organic matter decays under low-oxygen (or hypoxic) conditions (such as in swamps, eutrophic lakes or dead zones of oceans), sulfate-reducing bacteria will use the sulfates present in the water to oxidize the organic matter, producing hydrogen sulfide as waste.
 Some of the hydrogen sulfide will react with metal ions in the water to produce metal sulfides, which are not water-soluble.
 These metal sulfides, such as ferrous sulfide FeS, are often black or brown, leading to the dark color of sludge.

 Several groups of bacteria can use hydrogen sulfide as fuel, oxidizing it to elemental sulfur or to sulfate by using dissolved oxygen, metal oxides (e.g., iron oxyhydroxides and manganese oxides), or nitrate as electron acceptors.

 The purple sulfur bacteria and the green sulfur bacteria use hydrogen sulfide as an electron donor in photosynthesis, thereby producing elemental sulfur.
 This mode of photosynthesis is older than the mode of cyanobacteria, algae, and plants, which uses water as electron donor and liberates oxygen.

 The biochemistry of hydrogen sulfide is a key part of the chemistry of the iron-sulfur world.
 In this model of the origin of life on Earth, geologically produced hydrogen sulfide is postulated as an electron donor driving the reduction of carbon dioxide.